Looking for a fitness smartwatch that looks like an analogue watch? The Withings Steel HR Sport is a good place to start your search.

 The only worry is that you might misplace the charging cable, as you will not be using it that frequently, unlike with other smartwatches.

-• Verdict: The Withings Steel HR Sport might lack smartwatch features, but is the one to get if you want a long-lasting fitness watch that looks like a regular analogue watch.
+Verdict: The Withings Steel HR Sport might lack smartwatch features, but is the one to get if you want a long-lasting fitness watch that looks like a standard watch.